vedidev/android-store/README.md

         "10_coins",                // item id
         "com.soomla.ten_coin_pack",// product id in Google Market
         1.99,                      // actual price in $$
-        10,                        // number of currencies in the pack COIN_CURRENCY);            // the associated currency
+        10,                        // number of currency units in the pack COIN_CURRENCY);            // the associated currency
 ```